Zimblic/DFA/README.md

 A DFA will accept or reject strings of symbols and produce a unique computation for each input string.

-The DFA for this language was built using Javascript on a web page and was hosted here on Github. https://zimblic.github.io/DFA/
+The DFA for this language was built using JavaScript and was hosted here on Github. https://zimblic.github.io/DFA/